We live at 6,222 feet elevation.

 Brief scientific explanation: At high altitudes, the atmospheric pressure is decreased, making water boil at a lower temperature.
 This lower boiling point means foods cooked in water will require more time to cook.
 (Like dried beans).

-And don’t even get me started on pasta.
+And don’t even get me started on candy making.

 Tried some tips I found on the internet for cooking beans, including using fresh beans (old beans have a harder seed coat) and not adding ANY salt, seasonings, meats or vegetables to the cooking water until they are soft (they make the seed coat harder to penetrate).

-Until I read these 2 revelations somewhere awhile ago: YOU DON'T HAVE TO SOAK THEM and BAKING SODA WILL HELP SOFTEN THEM.
+Until I read these 2 revelations somewhere awhile ago: YOU DON'T HAVE TO SOAK dried beans and BAKING SODA WILL HELP SOFTEN THEM.

-Hallelujah, it WORKED!
-(I might’ve even thanked the Lord out loud).
-Seems baking soda softens those seed coats and cooks them right up!
+And it WORKED!
+Seems plain old baking soda softens the seed coats and cooks them right up!

 It’s really easy!